One-pot easy harvest chicken skillet with sweet potatoes and Brussels sprouts is a beautiful and delicious recipe that’s

-- If you don’t use bacon (gasp!), you can substitute 2 teaspoons of extra-virgin olive oil to sauté the onion and remaining ingredients.
+- Bacon: If you don’t use bacon (gasp!), you can substitute 2 teaspoons of extra-virgin olive oil to sauté the onion and remaining ingredients.

-- You can substitute pecans for the walnuts - or use your favorite nut.
+- Nuts: You can substitute pecans for the walnuts - or use your favorite nut.

-- I always use fresh thyme but you could substitute dried thyme.
+- Thyme: I always use fresh thyme but you could substitute dried thyme.
 I’d add it with the cinnamon and nutmeg and you’ll only need 1 teaspoon.

-- You could also try this with some fresh or dried rosemary in place of the thyme for another great fall flavor!
+- Rosemary: You could also try this with some fresh or dried rosemary in place of the thyme for another great fall flavor!